 Christmas Special at The Dorchester’s Grill Bar

-What: There’s been a lot of hype around the reopening of The Grill at The Dorchester with new chef Tom Booton at the helm, but less recognition of the restaurant’s intimate bar space where award-winning bartender Lucia Montanelli has been busy creating a list of elegant cocktails to match the sophisticated setting.
-On Christmas Eve pop in to try her festive special – The Nutcracker – a sophisticated blend of Tia Maria, Crème De Cacao, Stolichnaya vodka, single cream, Grappa Di Poli and Amorosa Di Settembre.
+What: There’s been a lot of hype around the The Grill at The Dorchester since chef Tom Booton took the helm, but less recognition of the restaurant’s intimate bar space where award-winning bartender Lucia Montanelli has been busy creating some pretty elegant cocktails to match the sophisticated setting.
+Last year's festive special – The Nutcracker – a sophisticated blend of Tia Maria, Crème De Cacao, Stolichnaya vodka, single cream, Grappa Di Poli and Amorosa Di Settembre - was the perfect drink to see in Christmas with.
+We're looking forward to seeing what this year's concoction is.

 Where: Park Lane, W1K 1QA